kelvinweijun/Leukemia-Image-Classifier/README.md

 ## Conclusion

-In conclusion, DenseNet-201 stands out as the most reliable model for leukemia subtype classification, offer- ing the highest test accuracy, the lowest misclassification cost, and best cost-sensitive metrics.
+In conclusion, DenseNet-201 stands out as the most reliable model for leukemia subtype classification, offering the highest test accuracy, the lowest misclassification cost, and best cost-sensitive metrics.
 This makes it the most suitable for clinical applications where precision in identifying leukemia stages is critical.
 However, while DenseNet-201 outperforms other models, it is important to note that even the best models exhibit trade-offs in terms of misclassification, particularly for early-stage subtypes.

 ## Limitations